 HOW WE SUPPORT THE INDUSTRY: DRIVING THE RENEWABLES TRANSITION

 We aspire to do more than just build the infrastructure that will sustainably power Australia into the future.
 We are also committed to doing our part to support the development of the technology, skills and workforce that will see Australia become a renewable energy power house.
-We do this by working with tertiary institutions and industry partners to fund research, and participate in trials to help solve the critical challenges to solve the critical challenges the industry will face in the decades ahead.
+We do this by working with tertiary institutions and industry partners to fund research, and participate in trials to help solve the critical challenges the industry will face in the decades ahead.

 PV Industries Solar Circular trial